Data-adaptive estimation of time-varying spectral densities: Introduction

 \section{Introduction}

 Spectral analysis of time series data has been of interest for many years and has a varied history owing to applications in a wide range of disciplines such as geophysics, astronomy, sound analysis, analysis of medical data or yet of economical data.
-There exists a rather extensive literature on spectral analysis of weakly stationary processes and statistical techniques are well developed \citep[][]{Cramer1942, Bartlett1950, Grenander1957, Cooley, Brillinger}.
-However, in most aforementioned applications the time series show nonstationary behavior and imposing weak stationarity is too restrictive.
-Especially when data is measured over longer periods of time, it is more plausible that the dynamics of the process change thereby invalidating the stationarity assumption.
-For this reason, the analysis of nonstationary time series has received more attention over the years.
+There exists a rather extensive literature on spectral analysis of weakly stationary processes and statistical techniques are well developed \citep{Cramer1942, Bartlett1950, Grenander1957, Cooley, Brillinger}.
+However, in many applications the time series at hand show some nonstationary behavior in the sense that the oscillations described by the spectrum change over time.
+For instance, such behavior can be observed for the brain activity in various brain regions during associative learning experiments \citep{Fiecas2014}.
+In such cases, the assumption of weak stationarity often still seems plausible over shorter time periods, that is, the series can locally be well approximated by a stationary time series and its local oscillations can be described by the spectrum of the approximating stationary series.
+Empirically, this idea is reflected, for example, in the use of the spectrogram or the segmented periodogram for time-frequency data analysis \citep[e.g.][]{Sandsten2016}.